tier2tickets/Knowledge-Base/content/automations/tier2forms.rst

 |

-Link form with your account
+Link Google Form with your account
 """""""""""""""""""""""""""""""""""""""""""

 In your HDB account navigate to "Tier2Forms", under "Automations"